 You should meet at least once to discuss the following action items.
-Discuss what professionalism means for your workplace/industry and yourself.
+Discuss what professionalism means in your workplace/industry and yourself.

 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in professionalism & work ethic and brainstorm strategies to improve skills; - Develop a professional development plan with goals, milestones, and actions; - Learn how to actively seek regular feedback on your work; - Learn the importance of effective time management; and/or - Learn the importance of keeping up to date with what is happening within your industry and attending professional development workshops to build your skills.
+Make adjustments as needed; - Review your mentee's competency level in professionalism & work ethic and brainstorm strategies to improve skills; - Assist your mentee in developing a professional development plan with goals, milestones, and actions; - Advise your mentee to actively seek regular feedback on their work; - Emphasize the importance of effective time management; and/or - Emphasize the importance of keeping up to date with what is happening within their industry and attending professional development workshops to build their skills.

-- Review USG Calendar to identify workshops that would build their professionalism & work ethic competency level. - Review the resources provided at Macklin Center for Leadership and Communication and schedule an appointment. - Visit the Priddy Library to learn more about their workshops.
+- Review USG Calendar with your mentee to identify workshops that would build their professionalism & work ethic competency level. - Encourage your mentee to review the resources provided at Macklin Center for Leadership and Communication and schedule an appointment. - Encourage them to visit the Priddy Library to learn more about their workshops.